alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 3. This will take **around 20 minutes** to run.

-## 8. Tear down package mirrors
+### [Optional] Tearing down package mirrors
-If you ever need to tear down the package mirrors, use the following procedure.
+During normal usage, you should not need to tear down the package mirrors, but if you decide to do so, use the following procedure:

 1. Ensure you are logged into the Azure CLI (bash) with the commands:
    ```bash